CAMERA-BBQS/BCI2000/README.md

 ## Additional Support
 ### BCI2000 Watchdog
+The purpose of the Watchdog is to ensure reliable long-duration recordings.
+During extended monitoring sessions, unexpected interruptions may occur—for example, transient system dropouts or routine EEG maintenance that temporarily interrupts the neural data source.
+The Watchdog monitors the acquisition process and automatically restarts the system when such interruptions are detected, allowing neural signal acquisition to resume without manual intervention.

+For more information, please visit [BCI2000 Watchdog](https://www.bci2000.org/mediawiki/index.php/User_Reference:BCI2000Watchdog)

 ## Typical Usage/Workflow
 Open the BCI2000 batch file with corresponding parameter files to initialize and configure BCI2000 program.